 HSBC uses network firewalls to prevent unauthorized users from accessing its private network.
 Additionally, it uses digital certificates so you can confirm you’re accessing the legitimate HSBC website.

 HSBC offers strong low intro APR, cashback and travel cards.
-Most cards even offer rewards, signup bonuses and no foreign transaction fees.
+Most cards also offer rewards, signup bonuses and no foreign transaction fees.

 If you’re not sure whether a HSBC product is right for you, check out other credit card providers to compare more options.